CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 ----------|----|-----------
-count_info_id|bigint|Unique ID for a count linked to [`det`](#tmc-observations-det) table containing detailed count entries arterycode|bigint|ID number linked to [`arterydata`](#spatial-temporal-reference-arterydata) table containing information for the count location count_date|date|Date on which the count was conducted day_no|bigint|Day of the week (ISO standard; 1 = Monday, 7 = Sunday) category_id|int|ID number linked to [`category`](#category) table containing the text description of the count type or source
+count_info_id|bigint|Unique ID for a count linked to [`det`](#tmc-observations-det) table containing detailed count entries arterycode|bigint|ID number linked to [`arterydata`](#spatial-temporal-reference-arterydata) table containing information for the count location count_type|varchar(1)|Count hours<sup>1</sup> during which data are recorded, Routine (R) or School/Pedestrian (P) count_date|date|Date on which the count was conducted day_no|bigint|Day of the week (ISO standard; 1 = Monday, 7 = Sunday) category_id|int|ID number linked to [`category`](#category) table containing the text description of the count type or source

+1 - Routine and School Hours

+Routine hours are the "typical" hours during which data would be collected.
+School hours were specifically selected to observe school pickup, dropoff, and lunch periods.
+We are moving towards continuous collection periods (e.g. 6:00am-8:00pm), but legacy data are still reported during these standard 8-hour disaggregate periods.

+- Routine Hours: 7:30 - 9:30 / 10:00 - 12:00 / 13:00 - 15:00 / 16:00 - 18:00
+- School Hours: 7:30 - 9:30 / 10:00 - 11:00 / 12:00 - 13:30 / 14:15 - 15:45 / 16:00 - 18:00

 ### TMC Observations (`det`)
 This table contains individual data entries for Turning Movement Counts in 15-minute non-continuous increments.
 This is a "wide" format, where each direction-mode-movement has its own column.
 For a long (instead of wide) version of this table, see the matview `traffic.tmc_miovision_long_format`.